iAka5h/Airbnb-New-York-Analysis/README.md

-# Airbnb Data Analysis
+# Airbnb New York Analysis

 ![png](https://github.com/user-attachments/assets/f650dcc0-98f4-4b1a-8587-650f850b5a91)

 ## Overview

-Welcome to the **Airbnb Data Analysis** project!
+Welcome to the **Airbnb New York Analysis** project!
 This project focuses on analyzing Airbnb listings and booking data to uncover insights about pricing trends, customer preferences, and property demand across various locations.
 Whether you're a data scientist, property owner, or simply curious about Airbnb trends, this project provides valuable data-driven insights.

 ## Features